Jartza/pico-crt-clock/README.md

 that appears at the top of the context menu — it copies to the clipboard.
 Alternatively use [latlong.net](https://www.latlong.net).

-If you change icons, regenerate `icons.py` on the PC first:
+If you change icons, regenerate `icons.bin` on the PC first:

 ```bash
 cd pico-crt-clock && python make_icons.py